On October 6, 2020, the College will hold elections in the following Electoral Districts.

 To be a candidate, a licensed member must be nominated by two licensed members who are eligible to vote in the election.
 The nomination process is conducted online through a secure portal.

 Nominee Support – Understanding the College Commitment

 The College is committed to helping candidates understand clearly what is involved with serving on Council.
-“Understanding the College Commitment” is a mandatory one-hour, web-based workshop for all those who are confirmed as candidates in the Council by-election.
+“Understanding the College Commitment” is a mandatory, web-based workshop for all those who are confirmed as candidates in the Council by-election.

 Discussion during the session will cover:

 - The concept of public interest